 It’s amazing, the power of kindness.
 This week, out of absolutely nowhere, we appeared in EIGHT separate regional newspapers, all because we helped someone out online, a lady whose home was absolutely riddled with damp and mould.

-The story which originally ran in the Plymouth Herald told of a single mother, down on her luck, living with her young children in a home that was riddled with damp.
+The story which originally ran in the Plymouth Herald told of a single mother, down on her luck, living with her young children in a home that was suffering from a bad damp problem.

 Let us tell you the story so far…….

 We are the one of the few exterior wall coating and damp proofing companies to have an active role on Social media, with our Twitter page and our Facebook account.

 We were alerted to a story of a local woman with very bad mould growing in her home, and soon as we saw the pictures, and what type of mould it was, we stepped into action to alert the woman how serious it was, as you can see from this photo of the actual mould in her house.